Romantic Things to Do in New York City

 Pack some food for a snack, a comfortable lawn towel and get cozy with your loved one under some blue skies.

 Eat With A View Of The Brooklyn Bridge

 A huge stretch of the Brooklyn Bridge waterfront area has been reconstructed and a bunch of high-end restaurants have moved in.
 It’s all in the Brooklyn Heights neighborhood.

 One of the most stylish is the world-class Cecconi’s Restaurant, where you can dine indoors or out here in their Dumbo location.
 You’ll also get a direct view of the Brooklyn Bridge near a window of out on the terrace.

 Of all the romantic New York City experiences, eating at a restaurant like Cecconi’s will easily top your list of memorable moments.
-This area of Brooklyn is much tamer than the frenetic restaurants of midtown and has such a pleasant vibe.
+This area of Brooklyn is much tamer than the frenetic restaurants of midtown.
+It has such a pleasant vibe.

 Planning Made Easier with wolfyy.

 The Empire State Building is out and Edge New York is in!
 Located in the sparkling Hudson Yards neighborhood, Edge New York is the highest observation deck in the western hemisphere.

 These 360-degree views of the city are unbeatable.
 Since there is an outdoor observation deck as well as an indoor area, getting tickets to Edge New York is one of the best romantic things to new in New York during winter.

 Typically, Edge observation deck reservations are needed quite far in advance since they tend to fill up.
 Trust me, you won’t want to miss the glass floor!